 London: Saudi Arabia has invested in Pakistani nuclear weapons projects, and it could obtain atom bombs at will, a BBC Newsnight report said on Thursday citing various sources.

 The report said that Saudi Arabia’s quest has often been set in the context of countering Iran’s atomic programme and it is now possible that the country might be able to deploy such devices more quickly than the Islamic republic.

-Nuclear weapons made in Pakistan on behalf of Saudi Arabia are now sitting ready for delivery, report says
+The report, citing a Nato official, said that nuclear weapons made in Pakistan on behalf of Saudi Arabia are now sitting ready for delivery.

 Since its Birth on August 14th 1947 Islamic Republic of Pakistan (IRP) has outfoxed all world powers big and small.
 This movement of demonizing IRP is utter Jealousy.
 People have been telling since the birth of Pakistan that IRP will collapse in months if not in days.
 To their dismay Pakistan has progressed in leaps and bounds and now is a equal match to any country or alliance in the world if conflict erupts.
 Up until 1998 India was jumping up and down to attack IRP but now they are begging IRP to not start a conflict.
 The way IRP is going within ten years its nuclear/missile arsenal will surpass the entire world.

 Agthagola9 November 2013 19:39jump to comments